 I mention I live in California because it’s important.
 I don’t deal with snow or a lot of rain – just leaves and a lot of sun.
 If you have all of the above then you really want the highest quality pool cover as the lower quality ones will probably get ripped to shreds from all of the different environmental conditions.

-Most covers can handle light and medium snow well, while the best winter pool covers will be thicker and specifically made for pool winterization.
+Most covers can handle light and medium snow well, while the best winter covers for pools will be thicker and specifically made for pool winterization.
 They’re a little pricier than the cheap covers, but make sure you get one that will do its job.

 There are a LOT of factors to take into consideration when it comes to buying a pool cover.
 I made the process easier by choosing our favorites which will actually work in all weather conditions, but there are a lot of factors to take into consideration.